-For example, killing the Blue Sentinel grants the Crest of Insight (also known as “blue buff”) which grants increased mana regeneration and cooldown reduction (more on these champion stats later).
+For example, killing the Blue Sentinel grants the Crest of Insight (also known as “blue buff”) which grants increased mana regeneration and ability haste (more on these champion stats later).

 Slaying the Red Brambleback gives Crest of Cinders (also known as “red buff”) which grants increased health regen and causes your auto-attacks to slow your enemy and deal additional damage.

 As you travel around the map through the river and jungle, you’ll notice interactive plants popping up.
 They don’t provide gold, experience, or buffs, but if you use them correctly, they can often save your life or help you facilitate a good fight.

 The red plant you see in the jungle is the blast cone.
 Blast cones cause any champion within its radius to fly and land at a set distance.

 In the picture below, you can see Rammus next to a cone and a red circle outline on the other side of the wall to his right.